248.AI

 Intelligence as a Feeling

 AI brands default to dark mode, neon gradients, and techno-futurist language.
-The client wanted the opposite — something quieter, more confident, and more literate.
+The client wanted the opposite — something quieter, more confident, more literate.
 The brand had to signal intelligence without announcing it.

 The Core Concept